Laos: Economy

-Laos is rich in mineral resources and imports petroleum and gas.
-Metallurgy is an important industry, and the government hopes to attract foreign investment to develop the substantial deposits of coal, gold, bauxite, tin, copper, and other valuable metals.
-The mining industry of Laos has received prominent attention with foreign direct investments.
-This sector has made significant contributions to the economic condition of Laos.
+Laos imports petroleum and gas.
+Metallurgy is an industry, and the government hopes to attract foreign investment to develop the deposits of coal, gold, bauxite, tin, copper, and other metals.
+The mining industry of Laos has received attention with foreign direct investments.
 More than 540 mineral deposits of gold, copper, zinc, lead and other minerals have been identified, explored and mined.
-In addition, the country's plentiful water resources and mountainous terrain enable it to produce and export large quantities of hydroelectric energy.
+The country's water resources and mountainous terrain enable it to produce and export quantities of hydroelectric energy.
 Of the potential capacity of approximately 18,000 megawatts, around 8,000 megawatts have been committed for export to Thailand and Vietnam.
-As of 2021, despite cheap hydro power available in the country, Laos continues to also rely on fossil fuels, coal in particular, in the domestic electricity production.
+As of 2021, Laos continues to rely on fossil fuels, coal in particular, in domestic electricity production.

 In 2018, the country ranked 139th on the Human Development Index (HDI), indicating medium development.
 According to the Global Hunger Index (2018), Laos ranks as the 36th hungriest nation in the world out of the list of the 52 nations with the worst hunger situation(s).
 In 2019, the UN Special Rapporteur on extreme poverty and human rights conducted an official visit to Laos and found that the country's top-down approach to economic growth and poverty alleviation "is all too often counterproductive, leading to impoverishment and jeopardising the rights of the poor and marginalised."

-The country's most widely recognised product may well be Beerlao, which in 2017 was exported to more than 20 countries worldwide.
+A product, Beerlao, was exported in 2017 to more than 20 countries worldwide.
 It is produced by the Lao Brewery Company.